EnmDR/RATIO/README.md

 | F₁₅ or task constraints | Ephemeral constraints that apply exclusively to the current message and supplement F₃ and F₇ | L₅ | Optional |
 | F₁₆ or task examples | Output samples for the task | L₅ | Optional |

 L₄ facets use the FS prefix (skill facet) because their physical substrate is files in a directory, not text in a configuration field.
 This substrate difference determines structural differences: FS₁ is a markdown document, FS₂ are executable scripts, FS₃ and FS₄ are data files.
 Facets in all other layers are plain text injected into the inference context.
+L₄ facets are assigned by file type rather than by decision tree, because each facet corresponds to a distinct file category within the skill directory.
+The internal structure of each file is governed by the platform's skill specification, not by RATIO.

 ### Assigning instructions to facets